GoogleCloudPlatform/compute-image-tools/README.md

 ## Daisy

-Daisy is a GCE workflow tool.
+Daisy is a solution for running complex, multi-step workflows on GCE.

 ## Daisy Workflows

 Daisy workflow examples, image builds, and image import workflows.

-## Export tool
+## GCE Export tool

-The export tool streams a local disk to a Google Compute Engine image file in a Google Cloud Storage bucket.
+The gce_export tool streams a local disk to a Google Compute Engine image file in a Google Cloud Storage bucket.

 ## Contributing